bitrise-io/devcenter/_articles/reviews/expose.md

       envman add --key PROJECT_SCHEME --value "$API_PROJECT_SCHEME"
     fi

-This script will check whether the `API_PROJECT_SCHEME` env var is defined, and if it is, then its value will be assigned to the `PROJECT_SCHEME` environment variable, overwriting the original value of `PROJECT_SCHEME`.
+This script will check whether the `API_PROJECT_SCHEME` env var is defined, and if it is, its value will be assigned to the `PROJECT_SCHEME` environment variable, overwriting the original value of `PROJECT_SCHEME`.

 ### Alternative solution: use Workflow Env Vars